Shortland to Sandgate

-The Bypass will open to traffic mid-morning on Thursday 23 January 2014 after the peak travel period, weather permitting.
+The bypass was opened to traffic mid-morning on Thursday 23 January 2014 after the peak travel period.

-The northbound on-ramp and southbound turn bay at the Sandgate Road interchange will remain closed until finishing work is completed at the interchange in the coming months.
+The northbound on-ramp and southbound turn bay at the Sandgate Road interchange are approaching completion and are expected to be opened to traffic prior to Easter.
 This work includes road resurfacing, roundabout and kerb adjustments, street lighting, guardrail installations and landscaping.

 Motorists are advised to plan their journey, allow extra travel time and follow all signs.